hectorplinio/katas/README.md

 This exercise outputs the FizzBuzz representation of numbers from 1 to a given integer.

 For more details, please refer to the [README](src/fizzBuzz/README.md) inside the `src/fizzBuzz` directory.

+### Kata 18: isAnagram

+This exercise determines if two strings are anagrams, ignoring non-alphanumeric characters and case.

+For more details, please refer to the [README](src/isAnagram/README.md) inside the `src/isAnagram` directory.

+### Kata 19: binarySearch

+This exercise performs a binary search on a sorted array to find the target value.

+For more details, please refer to the [README](src/binarySearch/README.md) inside the `src/binarySearch` directory.

+### Kata 20: longestConsecutive

+This exercise finds the length of the longest consecutive elements sequence in an array.

+For more details, please refer to the [README](src/binarySearch/README.md) inside the `src/binarySearch` directory.

 ## Development